ptagseth/kanoa-software/docs/new folder structure/kanoa-mes/settings/security.md

 hide_table_of_contents: true
 ---

-# Kanoa MES Security Settings Screen
+# Kanoa MES Security Settings

 ## Overview
 The Kanoa MES Security Settings page is a pivotal component of the Kanoa Manufacturing Execution System, focusing on user and role management based on a robust security model.
 It allows administrators to assign roles and permissions to users for various modules and functions within the system.